Rohan-Biswal/Gym-Management/Readme.md

-# GYM  Management System Project - Code Camp BD
 ### GYM  Management System Project Using PHP and MySQL

-How to run the GYM  Management System Project Using PHP and MySQL (Code Camp BD - GYM  Management System ) Project
+How to run the GYM  Management System Project Using PHP and MySQL (GYM  Management System ) Project

 1. Download the GYM  Management System Project zip file